Injured Utah little leaguer recovering, has call with coach - WHIZ News

 Ence spoke with reporters hours before Utah, representing the Mountain Region, played its first game of the tournament against Tennessee from the Southeast Region.

-With Easton’s condition improving so quickly, his father, Jace will be back in the dugout to resume his role as an assistant coach.
-In addition, Easton’s brother Brogan was added to the team’s roster.
+With Easton’s condition improving so quickly, his father, Jace was back in the dugout to resume his role as an assistant coach.
+In addition, Easton’s younger brother Brogan was added to the team’s roster.

 “You’re allowed to have 14 on a roster,” Ence said.
 “We had 13 and we were able to get Easton’s little brother Brogan to come and be with our team, so he arrived yesterday.
 The family is extremely excited.
 I think it’s going to be huge for the family in terms of the healing process to have Brogan be there.”

+In the bottom of the fifth, Brogan pinch hit to a rousing cheer from the entire stadium that lasted about 30 seconds.
+Following the 10-year-old’s at bat, he once again received applause from fans as he made his way back to the dugout.

+“It gives you a good feeling that people can cheer for an opponent like little Brogan,” Ence said.
+“Even though you’re playing against them, there’s things bigger than baseball.”

-The coaching staff and parents have worked to keep the players’ attention on the upcoming games and enjoying the Little League World Series experience.
+Utah lost 11-2, but even in defeat the coaching staff and parents have worked to keep their players’ attention on upcoming games and enjoying the Little League World Series experience.

 “Being kids they bounce back pretty quick.
 They’ve enjoyed it here and stayed busy,” Ence said.
 “It’s definitely been more stressful for the parents, but the kids are doing great.”